derb12/pybaselines/docs/algorithms/algorithms_2d/whittaker_2d.rst

 By following the excellent insights laid out by G. Biessy in `[2] <https://doi.org/10.1017/asb.2025.10061>`_, the dimensionality of the system can be reduced by using eigendecomposition on each of the two penalty matrices, :math:`D_{d_r}^{\mathsf{T}} D_{d_r}` and :math:`D_{d_c}^{\mathsf{T}} D_{d_c}`.
-(Note that speeding up Whittaker smoothing using `factorization in 1D <https://doi.org/10.1016/j.csda.2006.11.038>`_ and using the `analytical eigenvalues in nD (great paper) <https://doi.org/10.1016/j.csda.2009.09.020>`_ are established methods, although they require using a fixed difference order, and, in the second case, of using different boundary conditions that unfortunately do not translate well from smoothing to baseline correction).
+(Note that speeding up Whittaker smoothing using the
+`analytical eigenvalues in nD (great paper) <https://doi.org/10.1016/j.csda.2009.09.020>`_ is another established method, but requires using different boundary conditions that unfortunately do not translate well from smoothing to baseline correction).
 The general eigendecomposition of the penalty matrix gives

 .. math::